Skip to content

 Enhanced communication and patient satisfaction

 Communication plays a vital role in a patient’s perception and satisfaction of care.
-Patient-centered care, which prioritizes patient-practitioner communication, is associated with a 23% improvement in overall patient satisfaction.
-(14)
+Patient-centered care, which prioritizes patient-provider communication, is associated with a 23% improvement in overall patient satisfaction.
+(20)

-The 2015 National Healthcare Quality and Disparities Report Chartbook on Patient-Centered Care concluded that the perceived level of communication between practitioner and patient is a significant indicator of patient satisfaction.
-(3) According to the report, minority groups, particularly black and Hispanic populations were more likely to report having poor communication with their healthcare provider compared to white individuals.
-Individuals with lower levels of education also reported poorer communication with their practitioner versus higher-educated individuals.
-Furthermore, individuals covered by Medicare or other public insurance were more likely to have poor communication with their providers than privately insured patients.
-Although these disparities are still widely present in healthcare, the report did note that communication has significantly improved between 2002 and 2013 for all ethnic, education, income, and age groups.
+The 2015 National Healthcare Quality and Disparities Report Chartbook on Patient-Centered Care concluded that the perceived level of communication between provider and patient is a significant indicator of patient satisfaction.
+(3) According to the report, marginalized groups, particularly Black and Hispanic populations, were more likely to report having poor communication with their healthcare provider compared to White individuals.
+Individuals with lower levels of education also reported poorer communication with their providers versus individuals with higher education levels.
+Furthermore, those covered by Medicare or other public insurance were more likely to have poor communication with their providers than privately insured patients.
+Although these disparities are still widely present in healthcare, the report did note that communication has significantly improved from 2002–2013 for all ethnic, education, income, and age groups.
 (3)

 Reduced health disparities

 Despite improvements to healthcare access, many individuals continue to face barriers to high-quality care.
 Some evidence suggests that the patient-centered care model is an effective tool for reducing racial, ethnic, sexual, and gender health disparities.
-(20) By establishing trust and providing a welcoming and inclusive environment that honors your patient as a whole person, you can improve quality of care and patient outcomes for your patient.
-(9)(16)
+(28) By establishing trust and providing a welcoming and inclusive environment that honors your patient as a whole person, providers can improve the quality of care and patient outcomes for patients.
+(9)(23)

 Increased job satisfaction

-Practitioners and their level of job satisfaction may benefit from the patient-centered care model given that this type of care allows practitioners to effectively address their patients’ needs, contributing to feelings of fulfillment and accomplishment.
+Providers and their level of job satisfaction may benefit from the patient-centered care model given that this type of care allows providers to effectively address their patients’ needs, contributing to feelings of fulfillment and accomplishment.
 In fact, according to one study, employees of healthcare facilities that utilized patient-centered care strategies reported improved job satisfaction and experienced higher employee retention.
 (5)

-What does patient-centered care look like?
+What does patient-centered care look like in practice?
 A 2017 review published in the European Journal for Person Centered Healthcare identified six elements of patient-centered care.
 (8) Outlined below are the six elements of patient-centered care and the simple strategies you can incorporate into your practice.

 Infographic outlining the 6 elements of patient-centred care